bob-606/5.easa.fi/README.md

 ## 88. Which design feature can compensate for adverse yaw?
-Which design feature can compensate for adverse yaw?
 - ***Differential aileron deflection***
 - Wing dihedral
 - Aileron trim